digitalbazaar/security-document-loader/README.md

 testing applications involving Verifiable Credentials, `did:key` or Veres One DIDs, as well as Ed25519 signing and verifying.

+Note: This library plays a similar role to `bedrock-security-context`, but is intended for not just Bedrock style applications, but also for isomorphic libs, etc.

 Included contexts:

 * `https://www.w3.org/ns/did/v1` DID Core Context v1